This post may contain affiliate links which won’t change your price but will share some commission.

 We need prebiotic fiber for a healthy gut.
 Many beneficial prebiotic fibers come from carbohydrate sources.
 Without these sources the gut microbiota may shift in an undesirable direction contributing to digestive illness, autoimmune disease, skin issues, and more.

-7. Children and teens should not be on a keto diet
+7. Children and teens

 Children and teens are still growing and developing.
 A ketogenic diet, which has been shown to be a major bodily stressor if not implemented correctly, can have a negative effect on their development.
 Teenage girls who adopted a ketogenic diet in at least one study saw amenorrhea (the absence of a menstrual cycle) and delayed puberty.

-8. High performance athletes might see their performance suffer while keto
+8. High performance athletes

 A ketogenic diet may be challenging if you’re a competitive or high-performance athlete since higher activity levels require more calories and quick fuel that often come from carbohydrate sources.
 Athletes that adopt a ketogenic diet and don’t follow it correctly are at higher risk for adrenal fatigue and hormone dysregulation.
 Here is a study with more information.